 Tamara Hammer, President/OwnerI have cherished my work in this industry.
-My journey in Early Childhood began in 1997 when I started a Family Child Care Center in my home along with my two children, (Tamara’s Tiny Tots).
-During this time in my home I was able to complete my Degree in Early Childhood Education.
+My journey in Early Childhood began in 1997 when I started a Family Child Care Center in my home along with my two children, Tamara’s Tiny Tots.
+During this time in my home, I was able to complete my Degree in Early Childhood Education.
 After many requests to grow, I expanded to a Group Child Care Center in my home.
 My Center was very successful.
 In 2003, my children were getting older than daycare age so I decided it was time to move my Center out of my home.
 I opened Creative Learning Center in September 2003.
 My dream is to guide and educate all the children in my care.
 We have many different programs going on during the day.
 We have partnered with many agencies in the Early Intervention Field which will help us help your child reach their highest potential in early childhood development and learning.
 Thank you for your interest in our Center.

-Big Mike worked along with Miss Tamara in their home daycare “Tamara’s Tiny Tots.”
+Big Mike, Vice President/OwnerBig Mike worked along with Miss Tamara in their home daycare “Tamara’s Tiny Tots.”
 He volunteered his time at the Center on his days off from his primary job.
-Big Mike also assisted Miss Tamara when “Tamara’s Tiny Tots” moved out of their home to Creative Learning Center of the Lehigh Valley Inc. Big Mike has retired from his primary job and is working full time at CLCLV.
-Big Mike wears many hats at CLCLV from billing & receiving, ordering, oversees the Food Program by making sure quality food is ordered, serving sizes are appropriate for each age group, maintenance, helping in the classroom when needed in both Forks and Palmer Centers.
-He is cherished by the children, parents and staff.
+Big Mike also assisted Miss Tamara when “Tamara’s Tiny Tots” moved out of their home to the Creative Learning Center of the Lehigh Valley Inc. Big Mike has retired from his primary job and is working full time at CLCLV.
+Big Mike wears many hats at CLCLV from billing & receiving, ordering, overseeing the Food Program by making sure quality food is ordered, serving sizes are appropriate for each age group, maintenance, helping in the classroom when needed in both Forks and Palmer Centers.
+He is cherished by the children, parents, and staff.

 Jennifer Brittain, Forks DirectorMy name is Jennifer Brittain and my passion has always been working with children.
-Immediately upon entering school, I knew I wanted to be a teacher and I continued to aspire as such.
+Immediately upon entering school, I knew I wanted to be a teacher and continued to aspire as such.
 In December 2006, I graduated from Kutztown University with a Bachelor’s Degree in Secondary Education Social Studies.
 In July 2007, I accepted a teaching position in Crisfield, Maryland.
 While teaching, in August 2014, I completed my Master’s Degree in ESL Education.
 In September 2014, I welcomed my son, Jacob, into the world.
 By the end of the school year, I decided to move back to Pennsylvania to be closer to family.
 In October 2015, I became the ESL Teacher at the Arts Academy Elementary School in Allentown.
-After a budget lay off In April, I took time off to be a stay-at-home mom.
+After a budget layoff in April, I took time off to be a stay-at-home mom.
 By August 2017, I welcomed my daughter, Jaylynn, into the world.
 In April 2018, I was given the amazing opportunity to become an Infant/Young Toddler Teacher.
-The experiences and knowledge I gained was indescribable and the bonds created are irreplaceable.
-In August of this year, I took upon the responsibility of becoming the Director of the Creative Learning Center of the Lehigh Valley in Forks Township.
-My educational philosophy is embedded with the ideology that all children are life-longer learners.
-Every child has the ability to be successful and we as educators have the responsibility to provide the most nurturing, structured and supportive environment possible to allow all children to thrive.
+The experiences and knowledge I gained were indescribable and the bonds created are irreplaceable.
+In August of this year, I took on the responsibility of becoming the Director of the Creative Learning Center of the Lehigh Valley in Forks Township.
+My educational philosophy is embedded with the ideology that all children are lifelong learners.
+Every child has the ability to be successful and we as educators have the responsibility to provide the most nurturing, structured, and supportive environment possible to allow all children to thrive.